deomorxsy/deorice/README.md

 - [mason.nvim](https://github.com/williamboman/mason.nvim) as a package manager for LSP servers, DAP servers, linters, and formatters;
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to parse all the code in the editor.
 It builds an incremental parsing tree that is useful for a bunch of tasks related to programming language constructs, like highlighting, indenting, folding of these constructs, text-object manipulation and [others](https://tree-sitter.github.io/tree-sitter/).
 Also fast af;
 - [presence.nvim](https://github.com/andweeb/presence.nvim/) is a cool way to understand how activity logic SDKs such as discord presence works, and also lua dotfile config for other apps.
-- [pio]() for espressif development.
+- [pio](https://docs.platformio.org/en/latest/core/installation/index.html) for espressif development.
 Install it also on the virtualenv, use it inside nvim or source outside while multiplexing with tmux.
 Also check [xtensa-qemetsu](https://github.com/deomorxsy/xtensa-qemetsu) for a CI/CD, qemu-based environment setup.
+- [lean.nvim](https://github.com/Julian/lean.nvim?tab=readme-ov-file), the neovim support for the Lean4 programming language and theorem prover